Why Is India Still Dirty?

 What is personal energy?
 Physics defines energy as the quantitative capacity of a body to work on another.
 There are different types of energy such as heat, light, sound, gravity, etc.

-In the human being, ‘personal energy’ is the inner state […]
+In the human being, ‘personal energy’ is the inner state that […]

 Continue reading